 So should you mulch your succulents?

-Wood and leaf mulch also decompose adding nitrogen and other nutrients to the soil.
-While succulents will happily grow without any fertilizers the nutrients produced by slowly decomposing mulch is unlikely to do any harm.
+Wood and leaf mulch slowly decompose adding nitrogen and other nutrients to the soil.
+While succulents will happily grow without any fertilizers the nutrients produced by decomposing mulch is unlikely to do any harm.
 In our experience, it makes them grow better.

 Although weeds are very persistent and hard to control, mulching your gardens can help to keep weeds in check and stop them from spreading and germinating.